stevenwatterson/stevenwatterson.github.io/awesome_people.md

 Sarah Waide.
 Trends in Cancer and CVD mortality across the UK and Ireland.

-Group Project: Luke Donnelly, Aislinn Kelly, Erin McKeown, Sarah Patterson, Jotham Tyler
+Group Project: Luke Donnelly, Aislinn Kelly, Erin McKeown, Sarah Patterson, Jotham Tyler.

 Jill MCCarter.
 Trends in Causes of Death across the UK and Ireland (2013-2021). <a href="https://www.linkedin.com/in/jill-mccarter-980253167/"><img src="/assets/img/In.png" height="20" width="25"></a>